berniefrisch/berniefrisch.github.io/about.md

 ---

 Hello!
 My name is Bernie.
 I'm a cartoonist and writer.
-I create the manga Shuryoumimi and the internet comic Mermaid News Network.
+I create the graphic novel Shuryoumimi and the Locals-exclusive internet comic Mermaid News Network.